Thermodynamic nature of black holes in coexistence region: Order parameter

-{\it Order parameter}---It is extensively known that the difference of the thermodynamical volumes of the coexistence saturated small and large black holes is an order parameter for this VdW like phase transition.
-In this study, we demonstrate that the ratio $\epsilon$ also acts as a significant order parameter.
+It is extensively known that the difference of the thermodynamical volumes of the coexistence saturated small and large black holes is an order parameter for this VdW like phase transition.
+Here, we demonstrate that the ratio $\epsilon$ also acts as a significant order parameter.

 Near the critical point, the reduced pressure can be expanded as \cite{Mann}